p-wegner/usermanagement/.coding-aider-plans/multitenancy_keycloak_checklist.md

 [Coding Aider Plan - Checklist]

-- [ ] Review and finalize the PRD in `prd/multitenancy-keycloak.md`
 - [ ] Design the group structure in Keycloak for customers, tenants, and subgroups
 - [ ] Define and implement the role naming convention for dynamic and static roles
 - [ ] Implement dynamic client role creation for tenants (ComplexApp)